Formerly W3CPO, now

 After 2 years of service, this rig has developed the annoying habit of dropping into QRP mode without warning.
 It still gets great audio reports even in QRP, but it happens without warning, so if you're DX'ing, you may face a big embarrassment.
 I've torn this down to the PA, checked all the thermistors and connections, solder joints, the works.
 I reassemble it, and it works great for a couple days, then it lets me down again.
 The problem happens whether the rig is cold or hot.
 Pushing on certain circuit boards makes it work again, but then it fails again and that solution doesn't work anymore.
 Or pushing the "Proc" button or another one might cure it for awhile.
 It's probably going on eBay for "Parts or not working".
 I have an Atlas 210X that has never failed me, so that will become my portable rig for now.

 The dial and meter lamps are LEDs.
-It LOOKS cool, but what good is an unreliable radio?
+It LOOKS cool.

 This is the radio that started it all over again.
 I have a section on my Flickr set named HAM RADIO that describes how I realigned it and heard people talking all over the world, and that spurred me on to go get my licenses.
 I can connect this to any of my Swan 700CX rigs, which have an automatically-switched and muted RF output jack on the back that lets me use it as a second receiver for Split Mode.
 This receiver is a triple-conversion model that has just about every signal shaping circuit there is built in.
 I've had this since I was 21 or 22.
 It was a mess, and in the trunk of some guy's car when I bought it along with a Johnson Viking Ranger (also beat up), a Heathkit DX-35 (all rusty), and some other equipment.I sanded the bezel and painted it and the case semi-gloss black.
 Note the broken name plate.
 That probably happened when it bounced around in the guy's trunk.
 He was in the throes of an "unfriendly" divorce, and it looked like he was living out of his car.
 I think I paid $75 total for everything he had.
 He wanted $100, I countered with $50, and so forth.